liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/04-tracking-user-actions-with-audience-targeting.markdown

 # Tracking User Actions with Audience Targeting [](id=tracking-user-actions-with-audience-targeting)

-In the Audience Targeting application, a campaign defines a set of content targeted to specific user segments during a time period.
-Campaign custom reports allow campaign administrators to learn how users behave in the context of a campaign by monitoring their interaction over different elements of the portal.
+In the Audience Targeting (AT) application, a campaign defines a set of content targeted to specific user segments during a time period.
+Campaign custom reports allow campaign administrators to learn how users behave in the context of a campaign by monitoring their interaction over different elements of the site.
 Out of the box, Liferay provides several metrics that are based on entity types that you can track, such as content, forms, links, pages, etc. You can use these metrics to create custom reports.
 For example, if you want track how many users watch a YouTube video that is published on your site, you might create a custom report with the YouTube Videos metric.

-The Audience Targeting app ships with many metrics you can apply to custom reports, but it's also extensible.
+The AT app ships with many metrics you can apply to custom reports, but it's also extensible.
 This means that if the default metrics available do not fulfill your needs, you can create one yourself!

 A metric's development strategy comes down to four choices: